-This kind of analysis is only a part of the musical analysis that involves musical aspects like \cite{muller2015fundamentals} harmony, timbre and tempo, and segmentation principles like repetition, homogeneity and novelty.
-The benefits of solving this task comes from the importance of understanding how music is formed; the narrative, performing, the particularities in the techniques of composing of an author or period, in other words, the pillars of music composition.
-This automatic music analysis can be faced starting from music representations such as the score of the piece, the MIDI file or the raw audio file.
+This kind of analysis is only a part of the musical analysis, which involves musical aspects like harmony, timbre and tempo, and segmentation principles like repetition, homogeneity and novelty \cite{muller2015fundamentals}.
+This automatic music analysis can be faced starting from music representations such as the score of the piece, the MIDI file of the piece, or the raw audio file.